$PD_4$-complexes and 2-dimensional duality groups: orbits of the -invariant

 The work of \cite{HKT} suggests that the refined $v_2$-type should be a complete homotopy invariant, without the technical hypothesis on 2-torsion or the restriction that $\pi$ have one end.
 If, moreover, $g.d.\pi=2$ then every such minimal $PD_4$-complex should be homotopy equivalent to a closed 4-manifold, by Theorem \ref{cd2}.
-This is so if $\pi$ is a semidirect product $F(r)\rtimes\mathbb{Z}$ or a $PD_2$-group, by Theorems \ref{sdp2} and \ref{pd2gp}.
+This is so if $\pi$ is a semidirect product $F(r)\rtimes\mathbb{Z}$ or a $PD_2$-group, by Theorems \ref{sdp} and \ref{pd2gp}.
+Can the connection between $k_2$ and $v_2$ be made more explicit?
+The canonical epimorphism $q_\Pi:\Gamma_W(\Pi)\to\Pi/2\Pi$ determines a change of coefficients homomorphism $q_{\Pi\#}$ from sequence (2) above to the parallel sequence